Find the Cheapest Auto Insurance Quotes in Your Area

 List of Auto Insurance Companies in West Virginia

 We looked at 9 auto insurance companies across West Virginia to find the most affordable providers.
 The table below ranks the insurers from the lowest rates to the most expensive.

-The table below shows a more localized version of the cheapest car insurance companies in West Virginia.
+The table below shows a more local version of the cheapest car insurance companies in West Virginia.
 We've shown which three carriers have the best auto insurance rates within the state’s largest cities and towns.
 For the most part, Erie, Progressive, Westfield and GEICO dominated much as they did statewide.
 These rates and rankings were based on our sample single male driver with a Toyota Camry, good credit score and great driving history.
 Your quotes may differ based on your own background factors and desired limits of liability coverage.